ZivLi/LeetCode/README.md

 :whale: My codes on leetcode.com
-:bugs: `dev` branch is the master branch
+:bug: `dev` branch is the master branch